 Diving into Liquor Sales Data During the Pandemic

-What This Data Means for the Liquor Industry
+Data Takeaways for the Liquor Industry

 At the end of the day, our team doesn’t believe that people are necessarily trading up or down — but the variable that has changed is who is buying.

 50 to 100 ML bottles are typically purchased by low-income earners and event-driven buyers.
 With money being tight and tailgates, concerts, and other large gatherings cancelled, it’s reasonable to believe buying from these groups is down.